kharesimran/PyQGIS/README.md

 ## Example

-In this example we will load a vector point layer of the major airports in the world and write a Python script to print out the name, code, latitude and longitude of each airport.
+In this example we will load a vector point layer of the major airports in the world and write a Python script to print out the name, code, latitude and longitude of each airport in the northern hemisphere.
 To accomplish this, we:

 **Load the Vector Layer**